 Psalm 150, Sally Mae Joseph (artist, scribe), Copyright 2004, The Saint John’s Bible, Saint John’s University, Collegeville, Minnesota, USA.
 Scripture quotations are from the New Revised Standard Version of the Bible, Catholic Edition, Copyright 1993, 1989 National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All Rights reserved.

-All seven volumes of the Saint John's Bible Heritage Edition are on display in the Yates Gallery on the Second Floor of the Standish Library.
-The volumes may be viewed during regular library hours (http://siena.libcal.com/).
+All seven volumes of the Saint John's Bible Heritage Edition are on display across the Siena College campus.
 Digital images from the SJB are available to view in the Siena College Digital Collections.